UDL-TF/TF2Chart/README.md

     events: [close_write, create, delete, moved_to, moved_from]
     debounceSeconds: 2
     pollIntervalSeconds: 300 # fallback cadence when inotify events are missing
+    # include delete_self/move_self to catch git-sync atomic swaps
 ```

 The watcher attempts to install `inotify-tools` automatically on Alpine/Debian/RHEL images and now keeps a background polling loop (`pollIntervalSeconds`) so merges happen even on filesystems that do not emit inotify events (for example, NFS).
+Pair this with `watchParentDepth` or `extraWatchPaths` on git-sync overlays to follow atomic directory swaps—TF2Chart will watch the overlay mount **and** its parents so the watcher sees the rename the instant git-sync promotes a new checkout.
 Each pass also removes dangling symlinks inside the view layer, preventing stale references when files are deleted upstream.
 You can override `command`/`args` or supply custom `watchPaths` when monitoring additional directories.

 ## Development